Triaditis In Cats

 Ultrasound

 Ultrasound provides the best mechanism of viewing the organs involved in triaditis.
 Changes seen can include distension of the gall bladder and bile ducts, inflammation of the pancreas, and thickening of the intestines, however some cases have no obvious changes.
-The pancreas is a very small organ, so identifying it on ultrasound can be tricky and takes practice.
+The pancreas is a very small organ, so identifying it on ultrasound can be tricky and takes practise.
 Ultrasound may be repeated to monitor improvement during the course of treatment.

 Bile analysis